primus/fortress-maximus/README.md

 ## Invalid

-When ever we fail to validate an incoming message we will prevent it from being emitted.
-And will emit an `invalid` event on your Primus server instance.
-This invalid event receives 2 arguments:
+When validation fails an `invalid` event is emitted on your Primus server instance.
+This `invalid` event receives 2 arguments:

-1. `err` An error instance explaining why the given message was invalid
+1. `err` An error instance explaining why the given message was invalid.
 2. `args` The arguments that we attempted to validate.

 ```js